 It’s also extraordinarily filling (deceptively so!).
-It’s a protein-heavy salad — bacon! eggs! — that will fill you up without weighing you down.
+It’s a filling salad that won’t weigh you down.
 We love that.
 Occasionally you’ll see Lyonnaise salad with potatoes mixed in, too.

 You can easily scale the recipe up or down depending on how many people you’re feeding, just make sure there is one poached egg per person.
 This classic French bistro recipe is perfect for a light supper or lunch.